yizi-yiezi/Fox-Game/README.md

 ### 5. 🖼️ UI as a Separate Scene
 - All user interface elements (score display, health, game-over label) are placed in a **dedicated UI scene** (`CanvasLayer`).
 - UI updates are handled via signals from the player or GameManager to maintain separation of concerns.

+### 6. Fullscreen
+- You can press `F11` to toggle between windowed and fullscreen mode during gameplay.

 ---